Skaggs School of Pharmacy and Pharmaceutical Sciences

 - Design and synthesis of compounds predicted to have improved pharmacokinetic/pharmacodynamic

-- Development of synthetic routes affording gram to decagram access to preclinical agents
+- Development of synthetic routes to generate gram to decagram amounts of material for in depth testing(view more)

 - Training opportunities for synthetic chemists